-By 2100, sea level rise in San Francisco (measured at the Golden Gate) is likely to be between 2.4-10 feet higher than levels measured in 2000, and diffused rises in the Delta are even more uncertain (Kopp et al. 2014, Sweet et al. 2017).
-Modeling conducted for the Water Supply TM of Delta Adapts shows that current regulatory water quality requirements, including salinity requirements, can be met in most year types for future conditions up to at least two feet of sea level rise, though this requires trade-offs with impacts to water storage and Delta exports.
-Short-term and potential extreme increases in salinity intrusion into the Delta during droughts are likely to increase.
-During periods of drought and as sea level rises, salinity levels may increase unevenly throughout the Delta, impacting yields, irrigation methods, drainage requirements, and crop choice in some regions.
+By 2100, sea level at the San Francisco Golden Gate is likely to rise between 2.4 and 10 feet higher than levels measured in 2000, and diffused rises in the Delta are even more uncertain (Kopp et al. 2014, Sweet et al. 2017).
+Modeling for the Delta Adapts Water Supply TM shows that current regulatory water quality requirements can be met in most year types for future conditions for up to at least two feet of sea level rise.
+Meeting these requirements requires trade-offs with water storage and Delta exports.
+However, acute short-term (scale of months) increases in salinity into the Delta during droughts are likely to increase.
+During multiyear droughts and as sea level rises, salinity levels may change unevenly throughout the Delta, impacting yields, irrigation methods, drainage requirements, and crop choice in some regions.
+If future multiyear droughts are handled similarly to those of the past, repeated salinity intrusions could cause significant loss of productivity and damage to agricultural assets.
+Towards the end of the century, conservative flow releases to sustain demand throughout multiyear droughts may not be enough to keep ocean salinity, intensified by sea level rise, from intruding further into the Delta and degrading water supplies (Wang et al. 2018).